Ethereum Gas Limit 60M, EF Details Full EIL Architecture, Arbitrum ARBOS, Soneium & Sony IRC Fan Identity

 The Ethereum Foundation presented a detailed look at the Ethereum Interoperability Layer (EIL) during Devconnect in Argentina, outlining how the new on‑chain protocol aims to eliminate today’s fragmented multi‑rollup experience.
 EF researchers Yoav Weiss and Shahaf Nacson described EIL as a way to “make Ethereum feel like one chain again” by allowing users to interact across L2s with a single signature, without switching networks, bridging manually, or relying on trusted off‑chain intermediaries.

 Yoav Weiss compared the current L2 environment to the pre‑HTTP internet, where every service was isolated and lacked composability.
-He explained that while rollups solved scalability, they introduced friction: users must bridge assets, switch RPCs, configure new networks, and sign multiple transactions.
+While rollups solved scalability, they introduced friction: users must bridge assets, switch RPCs, configure new networks, and sign multiple transactions.
 EIL’s goal is to recreate the unification HTTP brought to the web, this time for Ethereum’s L2 ecosystem.

 A public testnet is already live across Sepolia and several rollups, with SDKs, bundlers, and example integrations available for builders.
 The EF emphasized that EIL aims to unify Ethereum’s L2 ecosystem while preserving censorship resistance, trustlessness, and decentralization.